 Your organisation's website has been around for several years.
 The statistics show that traffic is stable or even growing, and everything looks good on paper.
 And yet the teams on the ground are expressing a disconnect: no real impact on business, no qualified leads, no requests for quotes, no relevant contacts.

 This feeling of inefficiency is much more common than you might think, particularly for B2B showcase sites.
 The good news?
 It doesn't mean that an organisation's site is a failure or that it needs to be redesigned from scratch.
 It simply indicates a mismatch between what the site attracts and what is expected of it internally.
-Before considering a complete overhaul or allowing the site to evolve without direction, it is useful to analyse this discrepancy.

 Does your website attract the right visitors?